pepeette/ShanghaiRichBubble/README.md

 # ShanghaiRichBubble

-In 2022, Shanghai officially had 23 millions inhabitants.
-From east to west, the city expands up to 52km.
-Yet... expats and rich Shanghaiese families live in a 1km radius bubble.
+In 2022, Shanghai officially had 23 million inhabitants, spanning 52 km from east to west.
+Yet, expats and wealthy Shanghainese families live within a 1 km radius bubble.

-I always assumed that we were all alike inside this mini bubble.

-But no, even in what American people describe as a communist country, Locals do rank themselves...
-Depending on where you live., as a social clue of wealth.. even inside the Bubble ;-)
+I always assumed we were all alike inside this mini bubble.
+However, even in what Americans describe as a communist country, locals rank themselves based on where they live, which serves as a social clue of wealth—even within the bubble!

-So I decided to use python package folium
+To explore this further, I decided to use the Python package **Folium** to visualize my neighborhood.
-To visualize my neighbourhood

-Honestly, I now walk with a better understanding of the cars parked in front of each compound... in 3 lines of code.
+Honestly, I now walk with a better understanding of the cars parked in front of each compound—all in just three lines of code!